 Kondhs also worship various forms of Dhokra to show respect to their ancestors and to get protection from malevolent magic, ghosts and spirit.
 Kondhs display and worship these dhokras during various religious festivals and social occasions, such as Meriah Parab and Nua Khai.

 Today, however, there has been a major shift in dhokra items produced in these two villages.
-As dhokra has become a major showcase objects across urban homes, the artisans with the help of NGOs and self-help groups have started creating eye-catchy items and toys for children.
+As dhokra has become major showcase objects across urban homes, the artisans with the help of NGOs and self-help groups have started creating eye-catchy items and toys for children.

 The next visit of mine was to Sadeibareni near the picturesque Saptasajya Hills in Dhenkanal District.
 A village of hundred artisan families, Sadeibareni offers a view straight from the Copper Age setting.
-Once a nomadic community setting up makeshift camps at villages near and far selling ritual objects to rural households the community is now settled at Sadeibareni since last three decades.
+Once a nomadic community setting up makeshift camps at villages near and far selling ritual objects to rural households the community is now settled at Sadeibareni for last three decades.
 What makes Sadehiberani dhokras unique are the blue tone in contrast to the black colour of Rayagada dhokras.

 I met Kastur Majhi, a leading artisan of the village who showed us the kiln and explained how smelting is done and how it was carried out earlier.
 The head relived in the front wall of the kiln is their favoured deity Kalika resembling a monster face.
 They worship him before the smelting process and abstain from worldly activities during the month of Chaitra (Jan-February).
 A stroll through the village will let you explore different stages of dhokra making and the role of people associated with the craft.

 Earlier they would make mana jagara (lamp stands) for rural households which are used during the holy Kartika and Margasira months.
-They would walk down in groups from village to village and supply these objects and in return would get in kind – cloths, groceries, and other daily need items.
+They would walk down in groups from village to village and supply these objects and in return would get in kind – clothes, groceries, and other daily need items.
 Today they are settled and make objects of contemporary need and supply to agencies based in Bhubaneswar.

 After spending two hours I returned to Bhubaneswar with a happy feeling – one of India’s greatest contribution to the world of ancient technology is still rooted in its old world charm and form.